 I didn’t know what to think about the concert that night.
 Would Bruce still go on?
 Will he give a short concert and then retire to his home to be alone?
 As the lights went down at the Spectrum that night you could sense the strange mood of the crowd — anticipation mixed with sadness and apprehension.

-Then Bruce stepped on stage and — rather than doing the usual countdown for the opening number — walked to the microphone and said (as I recall it from 20 years ago).
+Then Bruce stepped on stage and — rather than doing the usual countdown for the opening number — walked to the microphone and said (as I recall it from 20 years ago*).
 “It’s hard to come out here tonight.
-‘Twist and Shout’ was the first song I ever learned the chords to.
+‘Twist and Shout’ was the first song I ever learned.
 But sometimes you just gotta go on…”.

 Then he shouted “One, two…” and the band tore into “Born to Run.”
 And the concert began.
 The band seemed to play with a desperate intensity that night.
 As if it were the only thing you could do; the only thing that mattered.